 Follow this link to view / download the Multi-lingual bulletin.

-We will be revising and updating this Multi-lingual resource in 2021 and 2022 with the help of the Connecting For Life initiative of the HSE.
+This publication will be updated and expanded this year (2022) and will be launched in October as part of Mental Health Week with the help of the Connecting For Life initiative of the HSE.

 Key messages about health provision